 “Wow!
 That is fascinating, you’ll have to tell me all about what that is like.”

 “Sure, but it will take a long time.”

 “I have all the time in the world, I would love to hear all about it.”

-Christina asked, “Did you get the new clothes in that you were so excited about?”
+“Did you get the new clothes that you were so excited about?”
+Christina asked.

 “Yes, and you have to try on a few pieces that we just got in today.
 You are going to look fabulous in these clothes.”

 “No, I won't.
 I look terrible.
 If you put those new clothes on me you would ruin them.
 Anna should try them on.”
 And she started crying again.